 - What, if anything, appears to make your symptoms worse?

-- What do you find most challenging about managing your diabetes?
+- What's challenging about managing your diabetes?

 - What might help you manage your diabetes better?